-Over the course of many years as a PR pro, Cathcart has worked with a host of prestigious individuals, organizations, events and businesses.
-Specifically in the realm of music and entertainment, he as worked with such icons as Stevie Wonder, Jill Scott, Queen Latifah, Boyz II Men, the Temptations, Brenda Russell and Take 6, as well as many other talented performers.
+Over many years as a PR pro, Cathcart has worked with a host of prestigious individuals, organizations, events, and businesses.
+Specifically, in the realm of music and entertainment, he as worked with such icons as Stevie Wonder, Jill Scott, Queen Latifah, Boyz II Men, the Temptations, Brenda Russell and Take 6, as well as many other talented performers.
 Through his work as a media trainer, he has helped improve the interview skills of well over 60 recording artists, both established and up-and-coming, as well as leading businesspersons and political figures.

 Closest to his heart, however, is an unyielding drive to encourage volunteerism and community service.
 In 2007, Cathcart published his first book, The Lost Art of Giving Back, a how-to guide for those seeking to empower themselves through service to others.